We're deprecating legacy test tokens and will disallow the creation of new test tokens beginning May 5th, 2020.

 If you tell users to create tester tokens to use in software you develop, those users will no longer be able to follow your instructions.

 We'll stop allowing the creation of new legacy tester tokens beginning May 5th, 2020.
+We'll also more regularly revoke unused legacy tester tokens on that day as well.

 Talk to us about legacy tokens and migrating to Slack apps at email@example.com.Review other recent updates